What do you do when someone says they love you, but can’t stay? Understanding how to rebuild trust in a marriage can be a crucial step forward.

 She won’t want the man who changes for a week and slides back.

-She knows that real change in him is only valuable if he changes not to win her back but to become better for himself.
+She knows that real change in him is only valuable to her if he changes not to win her back but to become better for himself.

-She wants to know will you still do this even though I’m still committed to leave?
+She wants to know if you will still do this even though I’m still committed to leave?

 She needs to see something real.